bedro96/Gafana-Influxdb-python/README.md

 - 3000 : Grafana port

 # tutum InfluxDB
 There are several options to deploy influxDB but this docker image has admin UI and InfluxDB with it.
+Note that local drive is mounted for backup and data transfer

 ```bash
 $ docker pull tutum/influxdb